BenoitCou/UCL-COMP0089-Reinforcement-Learning-Coursework-1/README.md

 ## Coursework overview

-**Part I – Multi-armed bandits**
+**Part I**
 - **Agents** — coded *UCB*, *ε-greedy* with linear decay, and a *softmax* agent; all share a generic incremental update for \(\hat q_t(a)\).
-- **Experiments** — compared regret on Bernoulli, sparse-reward and non-stationary bandits; analysed when each exploration strategy excels.
+- **Experiments** — compared regret on stationary, sparse-reward and non-stationary bandits; analysed when each exploration strategy excels.
 - **Theory questions** — derived regret bounds for UCB and explained the exploration–exploitation trade-off.

-**Part II – Tabular RL**
+**Part II**
-- **TD(0) prediction** — implemented on-policy TD for a random agent and verified empirical contraction toward \(v_\pi\).
+- **TD(0) Prediction** — Implemented on-policy TD learning for a random agent and verified empirical contraction toward \(v_\pi\).
-- **Control** — policy-iteration and value-iteration agents for the 4 × 4 Gridworld; measured iteration counts vs TD sweeps.
+- **Control** — Implemented policy iteration and value iteration agents for a grid world environment; measured iteration counts vs TD sweeps.
-- **Bellman proofs** — showed monotonicity & contraction of \(\mathcal T_\pi\) and derived the unique fixed point.
+- **Bellman Proofs** — Demonstrated monotonicity and contraction of \(\mathcal{T}_\pi\) and derived the unique fixed point.

-**Part III – Policy gradient**
+- **Grid World Environment** — Created a grid world with walls, goals, and empty spaces, where the agent can move in four directions and receive rewards.
+- **Helper Functions** — Developed functions for running experiments, plotting values, and analyzing results.

+# Part III
-- **Actor-critic** — stochastic softmax policy, critic with TD(λ), and baseline-subtracted REINFORCE estimate.
+- **Actor-Critic Implementation** — Developed an actor-critic agent using a neural network with JAX, featuring a stochastic softmax policy and TD(λ) for the critic.
+Implemented baseline-subtracted REINFORCE for policy updates.
-- **Preference-based update** — explored a shared-parameter formulation, demonstrated lower variance on CartPole-bsuite.
-- **Analysis** — discussed entropy regularisation and the effect of learning-rate coupling between actor and critic.

-**Part IV – Off-policy returns & new TD-like operators**
-- **Importance sampling** — implemented ordinary IS, weighted IS and per-decision IS; compared bias/variance as function of horizon.
-- **N-step returns** — unified view of eligibility-trace style updates under off-policy sampling.
-- **Convergence proof** — proved a sufficient contraction condition for a family of linear operators; highlighted the role of the discount factor and behaviour-target support mismatch.
+- **Policy Gradient** — Computed stochastic estimates of the policy gradient using one-step transitions, incorporating a baseline to reduce variance.
+- **Value Function Learning** — Implemented TD(0) updates for the value function, enabling simultaneous learning of policy and value estimates.
+- **Optimization with Adam** — Applied the Adam optimization algorithm for adaptive learning rates, improving the stability and efficiency of training.
+- **Epsilon-Greedy Policy** — Implemented an alternative agent using an epsilon-greedy policy for action selection, with a preference-based update rule for learning.
+- **Comparison of Optimizers** — Conducted experiments comparing the performance of the Adam optimizer against standard SGD, demonstrating faster convergence and stability with Adam.
+- **Analysis of Asymptotic Performance** — Evaluated the best achievable average returns for both the actor-critic and epsilon-greedy agents, discussing potential improvements and the role of preferences in action selection.

+# Part IV
+- **Off-Policy Multi-Step Return Estimates** — Implemented various off-policy return functions, including full importance sampling, per-decision importance sampling, control variates, and adaptive bootstrapping.
+Analyzed their accuracy and effectiveness in reducing value error.
+- **Temporal Difference Error Analysis** — Investigated the convergence properties and variance of updates for different temporal difference errors.
+Provided proofs and conditions under which these updates converge to optimal value functions.
+- **Comparison of Return Estimates** — Evaluated and ranked different return estimates based on their mean squared value error.
+Discussed the implications of choosing the best return estimate and potential reasons for not always selecting the top-performing method.
+- **Behavior Policy Analysis** — Examined the impact of different behavior policies on the convergence and variance of temporal difference learning.
+Proposed and justified conditions under which certain policies might be preferred.
+- **Variance Reduction Techniques** — Explored methods to reduce variance in off-policy learning, including the use of control variates and adaptive bootstrapping.
+Discussed the trade-offs between bias and variance in these approaches.
+- **Theoretical Insights** — Provided theoretical analysis and proofs related to the convergence of value functions under different conditions and behavior policies.
+Discussed the implications of the deadly triad in reinforcement learning.

 ---